MySQL feature snapshot

 A few things to note:

-already has an entry (which you checked in step one), you don’t need to change it.- Use either
+• log_bin doesn’t have to be mysql-binlog - this value can be anything.
+Additionally, if log_bin already has an entry (which you checked in step one), you don’t need to change it.

-, not both.
-See the Server settings list tab for more information. - Setting
+• Use either expire_log_days or binlog_expire_logs_seconds, not both.
+See the Server settings list tab for more information.

 In the table below are the names, required values, and descriptions of the server settings you must define.